Skip to main content

 Recognizing a True Online Guru (Contender) from a Fake (Pretender): Preventing Online Fraud

-Since the proliferation of the niche ‘make easy money online’ a lot of charlatans have taken this opportunity to reap many un suspecting individuals of their hard earned money, promising to deliver to them easy systems that will enable them make easy money online with no active participation or not even doing any thing at all, but sit and watch as the dollars roll into their bank accounts.
-I find it really funny that in these information age where information abound every where; from the internet to the media (electronic and print), from oral to written, that people could still fall for their gimmicks and pay dearly by losing part or all of their money, a price they pay for being greedy and lazy.
-How ever, it has been noted that approximately 97 percent of all online money niches are fraud: and as such one needs to be careful while carrying out online transactions these days.
-Having said this, I’ll like to take out time to list some possible online fraud, some from other people’s exper
+Since the proliferation of the niche ‘make easy money online’ a lot of charlatans have taken this opportunity to reap many unsuspecting individuals their hard-earned money.
+Promising to deliver to them easy systems that will enable them to make easy money online with no active participation or not even doing anything at all but sit and watch as the dollars roll into their bank accounts.
+I find it really funny that in this information age where information abounds everywhere; from the internet to the media (electronic and print), from oral to written, people could still fall for their gimmicks and pay dearly by losing part or all of their money, a price they pay for being greedy and lazy.
+However, it has been noted that approximately 97 percent of all online money niches are fraud: and as such one needs to be careful while carrying out online transactions these days.
+Having said this, I’ll like to take out time to list some possible online fraud, some from other people’s expe...